alecandido/slides/reveal/templates/structures/README.md

     instead is built by jinja

 ## Organization
-Each folder will contain the structure template with jinja syntax and a configuration file in yaml to be read with variables configuration
+Each folder will contain:
+- `template.html`: the structure template with jinja syntax
+- `structure.yaml`: a configuration file to be read with variables configuration and further data used in template compile process